E-Transfer loans for people on disability

 • Know how much it costs.
 Payday loans are one of the most expensive ways to borrow money, with annual percentage rates (APRs) in the triple digits.

 • Know your rights as a borrower.
-Each province has its own rules about payday loans, such as maximum borrowing fees, fees for missed payments, cancellation period and loan extensions.
-Choose a licensed payday lender that follows them.
+Each province has its own payday loan rules, such as maximum borrowing fees, fees for missed payments, cancellation period lengths and loan extensions.
+Choose a licensed payday lender that follows these rules.

-• Ensure you’ll have enough income left.
-Before taking out a payday loan, check first that you’ll have enough disability income left over to pay for other debts and expenses once you repay your loan.
+• Ensure that you’ll have enough income left.
+Before taking out a payday loan, first check if you’ll have enough disability income left over to pay for other debts and expenses after you’ve repaid your loan.

 1. Fill out the application online.
 Provide details like your name, address, phone number, email, housing situation and employment situation.

 2. Get a decision.
-The lender’s automated system will review your application and provide a decision.
+The lender’s automated system will review your application and provide a decision, sometimes within minutes.

 4. Get funded.
 Receive your funds via e-Transfer within minutes of submitting your contract.